 A total solar eclipse happens when the central disk of the sun is completely covered by the moon.
-Many people have probably seen a partial solar eclipse, in which the disk of the moon appears to take a bite out of the sun's disk, but never fully obscures it.
+Many people have probably seen a partial solar eclipse, in which the disk of the moon appears to take a bite out of the sun's disk but never fully obscures it.
 But total solar eclipses are a much rarer sight.
-In 2017, a total solar eclipse will cross the continental U.S. from coast to coast.
+And on Monday, a total solar eclipse will cross the continental U.S. from coast to coast.

 Anyone in the United States on Aug.
 21, 2017, will be able to see at least a partial solar eclipse (weather permitting, of course).
 But only those people in what's known as the "path of totality" will see a total solar eclipse.
 For the Aug.
 21 eclipse, the path of totality is about 70 miles wide (112 kilometers), and extends from Oregon to South Carolina.
 Depending on where observers are located, the sun may be completely obscured by the moon for up to 2 minutes and 40 seconds.

 "During those brief moments when the moon completely blocks the sun's bright face … day will turn into night, making visible the otherwise hidden solar corona (the sun's outer atmosphere)," according to NASA's Eclipse website.
 "Bright stars and planets will become visible as well.
 This is truly one of nature's most awesome sights."